-Director of Accounting Services, Mrs Lesley Y C Wong (up to 20 January 2014), and Mr Martin Siu Man-tat (from 21 January 2014).
+Director of Accounting Services, Mr Martin Siu Man-tat.

 Brief biographical details of Board Members are set out on pages 2 and 3.

 Long-Term Planning, Business Planning and Financial Management Framework

 Business plans, incorporating triennial forecasts of income and expenditure, are prepared each year for submission to the Managing Board.
 The first year of the Business Plan forms the basis for formulating the Budget for that year.